China Factory Audit Checklist 2026

 Section 3: Equipment (9 items)

 - SMT line age — Equipment older than 15 years is a risk; older than 20 years is a red flag.
+This is especially relevant when auditing PCB assembly factories, where line age directly correlates with placement accuracy and defect rates.

 - Solder paste printer — Do they have an automatic printer, or are they hand-applying paste?